A Quick Guide to What’s Cool and Fun in Paia and Haiku, Maui (updated 2021)

 Check out these other posts exploring Maui

-Enjoyed the post – Pin it
+Enjoyed the post – Pin it for later

 If you are exploring the east side of Maui or heading out to Hana, Paia is a fun place to explore and hang out for a bit with it’s cool shops, eateries and other fun places to enjoy in town.
 Hope these one of kind places and mom and pop shops are at the top of your places to visit in Paia and Haiku along with some of the outdoor landscapes and beaches to explore here.